nubbyless/Thetis-Plus/ReadMe.md

 example:

-Special Thanks to chasingcoffee his hard work is wht made this vst version possible i only changed a few things Forked from his original at his github page https://github.com/ChasingCoffee/Thetis/tree/vst-support
+Special Thanks to chasingcoffee his hard work is what made this vst version possible i only changed a few things Forked from his original at his github page https://github.com/ChasingCoffee/Thetis/tree/vst-support